メインコンテンツまでスキップ

 ノート

 The diagram shows the DAI components in separate boxes based on how they are used, including: DAI Server, test development, and test execution.
 In reality, you can install DAI components in various combinations on the same or different machines.
+But we recommend running the DAI Server on a machine by itself for large-scale installations that serve numerous users, or for running a heavy load of tests.

 DAI Components